santiment/academy/src/docs/metrics/bitmex/perpetual-contract-basis/index.md

 ## Description

 Shows the difference between BitMEX [perpetual contract’s price](/metrics/bitmex/perpetual-contract-price) of Project Ticker and BitMEX [index (spot) price](/metrics/bitmex/price-index) for Project Ticker.

+Available as
+  absolute value or ratio.
+In the last case it is computed using the formula: `(contract’s price - index price)/index price`

 ---